Kingmenden/datakick/README.md

 datakick
 =====

-datakick is a java wrapper for the `Datakick` open product database API.
+datakick is a java library for the `Datakick` open product database API.

 Check out the `full documentation` or skip to the quick tutorial below.